 Airborne Noise

+The primary strategies for reducing airborne noise are absorbers and barriers.
 Lightweight open cell foams are a very cost-effective way of attenuating noise in the air; particularly low frequencies.
 The open cell structure can absorb sound waves reducing the amplitude of the wave as the sound energy is transformed into heat.
 These materials include open cell polyether and polyester foams as well as reticulated (cell walls are removed to increase porosity) foams.

 (Open Cell Urethane Foam)